 The polish you choose is important and it’s worth remembering that certain shades look better on certain skin tones.
 So, just like your hairdo, or make up and your dress, your nails deserve attention, too.
 It’s important to have several trial runs when it comes to choosing the perfect nail polish.

 Consider avoiding bright colors, not only because they stand out a little too much during those intimate moments of your wedding day, but they also don’t turn out well in photographs.
 Neutral colors and simple designs when it comes to nails are sure to add beauty and elegance on your wedding day.

 Gel manicures and pedicures are trending these days as well because the polish doesn’t chip, even after your wedding day is over.
 Don’t wait until the day of to see how you like gel manicures.
 These should be done at least a day before your wedding, perhaps two.

-• Don’t fret over a chipped nail on your wedding day.
-It’s not the end of the world and in the end, will be the last thing you remember from your wedding day.
+- Don’t fret over a chipped nail on your wedding day.
+It’s not the end of the world, and in the end, it will be the last thing you remember from your wedding day.

 A Sun-Kissed Bride

 Yes, you are at the beach and you have a few days to have some fun in the sun before your wedding.
 You want to enjoy the sun, surf and sand like everyone else.
 After all, that’s why you chose the Outer Banks, right?
 But be wary.
 The sun’s rays, even when it’s not summertime, can burn, especially in our beach environment, and it’s no fun dealing with a sunburn (and strap lines) on your wedding day.